ILONA EIBENSCHÜTZ (1872-1967)

 The career of this legendary American pianist, a pupil of Olga Samaroff, was cut short by a plane crash in 1953.
 He began making records for RCA Victor in 1944.
-BMG has produced a commemorative 9-CD set (BMG 68442) containing all of his commercial recordings plus many previously unreleased items.
-Eight of the CDs are also available individually.
+BMG produced a commemorative 9-CD set (BMG 68442) containing all of his commercial recordings plus many previously unreleased items.
+Eight of the CDs were issued individually (but also see below).

-After a long wait, some of Kapell's final Australian performances from 1953 are now available on Sony/BMG 68560 (two CDs).
+After a long wait, some of Kapell's final Australian performances from 1953 became available on Sony/BMG 68560 (two CDs).
 The repertoire includes a superb Rachmaninoff Third Concerto and solo items by Bach, Debussy, Chopin, Mussorgsky and Prokofiev.
-All come from previously unknown home-made airchecks on lacquer transcription discs that were plagued with a number of problems.
+All are from previously unknown home-made airchecks on lacquer transcription discs that were plagued with a number of problems.
 Unfortunately the transfer work, while adequate, could and should have eliminated much of the hum, radio cross-talk, and assorted other noises that interfere with Kapell's playing.